operator-framework/operator-controller/docs/Tasks/installing-an-extension.md

         * OLM 1.0 requires that all of the extensions have unique bundle and package names for dependency resolution.

         As a result, if two catalogs have an extension with the same name, the installation might fail or lead to an unintended outcome.
+        For example, the first extension that matches might install successfully and finish without searching for a match in the second catalog.

 2. Apply the CR the cluster: